Chalk home page

 Scalar dependencies

-To depend on a feature from a Feature Set, you give your resolver an argument with that feature as the type.
-You can then use that argument in the body of your resolver to compute your output features.
+To depend on features from a feature class, label your resolver arguments with your features as the types.
+You can then use those arguments in the body of your resolver to compute your output features.
 If you’re running our editor plugin, your editor will see the type of each variable as the type of the underlying scalar.

 @online